XenioxYT/WOVCC/README.md

 5. Set up Nginx as a reverse proxy to forward requests from your domain (e.g., `https://wickersleycricket.com`) to `http://localhost:5000`.
 Use the `backend/nginx.conf` file as a template.

+   Note: If you see browser console warnings like "Error with Permissions-Policy header: Unrecognized feature: browsing-topics/run-ad-auction/..." those are coming from your reverse proxy/CDN header config.
+This repo's Flask app only sets a minimal `Permissions-Policy` (geolocation/microphone/camera).
+Remove the unsupported directives at the edge.

 6. Ensure you configure SSL using Let's Encrypt or another provider.

 ## Support